2020 – 2024 • Humboldt Postdoctoral Research Fellow • Research with DeBeer Research Group

 X-ray emission spectroscopy (XES, HERFD-XAS, resonant XES)

-EPR, NMR, IR, UV-vis spectroscopies; X-ray Diffraction (XRD); Mass Spectrometry
+EPR, NMR, IR, UV-vis spectroscopies; Mass Spectrometry

 Laboratory Safety Officer; Chemical Ordering & Shipping; Glovebox Maintenance